-Is the determination of master of student performance standards for high school credit, it is the intent of the School Board of Sarasota County to utilize student performance standards which are clear and precise statements of what the learner is expected to do by the end of a prescribed learning period; reflective of the essential knowledge, skills, concepts, or behaviors contained in the stateapproved course descriptions; and clearly communicated to all learners at the beginning of a course or unit of instruction.
+Is the determination of master of student performance standards for high school credit, it is the intent of the School Board of Sarasota County to utilize student performance standards which are clear and precise statements of what the learner is expected to do by the end of a prescribed learning period; reflective of the essential knowledge, skills, concepts, or behaviors contained in the state- approved course descriptions; and clearly communicated to all learners at the beginning of a course or unit of instruction.

-F. ELL/LEP Credit
+F. ELL Credit

-English Language Learners (ELL)/Limited English Proficient (LEP) shall be given credit toward fulfilling graduation requirements in English for each basic ESOL course completed satisfactorily.
-Credit shall be given toward fulfilling graduation requirements for each basic subject area course completed satisfactorily which was delivered using ESOL strategies.
-ELL/LEP students shall be given either elective credit or reading credit depending upon course content and teacher compliance for basic ESOL courses and Developmental Language Arts through ESOL as outlined in the DOE Course Code Directory.
+English Language Learners (ELL) shall be given credit toward fulfilling Language Arts graduation requirements in English for each Language Arts through ESOL course completed satisfactorily.
+ELL students shall be given elective credit for Developmental Language Arts through ESOL and for Developmental Language Arts through ESOL -Reading as outlined in the DOE Course Code Directory.

-English Language Learners/Limited English Proficient (ELL/LEP students) many not receive a failing grade if instructional strategies, materials, and assessment have not been modified in order to meet their instructional needs.
+English Language Learners may not receive a failing grade if instructional strategies, materials, and assessment have not been modified in order to make content comprehensible to meet their instructional needs.
 In addition, these modifications and strategies must be documented in teacher lesson plans.
-School administrators in charge of teacher evaluation are responsible for ensuring that teachers are modifying instruction and assessment in order to provide comprehensive instruction to ELL/LEP students.
+School administrators in charge of teacher evaluation are responsible for ensuring that teachers are modifying instruction and assessment in order to provide comprehensive instruction to ELL students.